Dog Panting and Ears Back: What It Means

 When your dog’s ears are pinned back and they’re panting heavily, it’s a clear signal that something’s off — but figuring out what can be tricky.

-We outline the common reasons why dogs pant with their ears back, what you can do to comfort them, and when to seek veterinary help.
+We outline the common reasons why dogs pant with their ears back, what you can do to comfort them, and when to seek veterinary care.

 A dog panting with its ears pinned back is often a sign of emotional stress or physical discomfort.
 Dogs use body language to communicate, and ears pulled back can indicate fear, anxiety, submission, or even pain.